Dragxy/chatbuddy/README.md

 After setting up the database server, you can run the ChatBuddy application.
 It should immediately connect to the database server and create the `chatbuddy` database, along with the default collection of users and the default global chat.
-If this does not happen, check the application's permissions.
+If this does not happen, check the application"s permissions.
 If issues persist, create the necessary collections manually.
 (Default data can be found in the `DataInitializer` class.)